BU-IE-582/fall-24-fatihmehmetyilmaz1/index.md

 You can review the homeworks and the project work on this website for IE 582.

+[Homework 1](https://github.com/BU-IE-582/fall-24-fatihmehmetyilmaz1/blob/main/Homework%201.html): Exploring the relationships between the design parameters of an antenna and its electromagnetic performance using machine learning techniques

 ### Info

 Fatih Mehmet Yılmaz - 2024702054

 Industrial Engineering

 Bogazici University
 Istanbul, Turkey